hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 cpyext is PyPy's subsistem which is responsible to provide a compatibility layer to compile and run CPython C extensions inside PyPy.
-Often people asks why a particular extension doesn't work or it is very slow on PyPy, but usually it is hard to answer without going into technical details: the goal of this blog post is to explain some of these technical details, so that we can simply link here instead of explaing again and again :).
+Often people asks why it this particular extension doesn't work or it is very slow on PyPy, but usually it is hard to answer without going into technical details: the goal of this blog post is to explain some of these technical details, so that we can simply link here instead of explaing again and again :).